Yorktown, Virginia

 Yorktown is a town in York County, Virginia, United States.
 It is the county seat of York County, one of the eight original shires formed in colonial Virginia in 1682.
-Yorktown's population was 195 as of the 2010 census, while York County's population was 66,134 in the 2011 census estimate.
+Yorktown's population was 221 as of the 2020 census, while York County's population was 70,045.

 The town is most famous as the site of the siege and subsequent surrender of General Charles Cornwallis to General George Washington and the French Fleet during the American Revolutionary War on October 19, 1781.
-Although the larger European war would last for another year, this British defeat at Yorktown effectively ended the war in North America.
+Although the larger European war (Anglo-French War (1778–1783), Anglo-Spanish War (1779–1783), Fourth Anglo-Dutch War (1780–1784)) would last for another year, this British defeat at Yorktown effectively ended the war in North America.
 Yorktown also figured prominently in the American Civil War (1861–1865), serving as a major port to supply both northern and southern towns, depending upon who held Yorktown at the time.

 Yorktown is one of three sites of the Historic Triangle, which also includes Jamestown and Williamsburg as important colonial-era settlements.
 It is the eastern terminus of the Colonial Parkway connecting these locations.
 Yorktown is also the eastern terminus of the TransAmerica Trail, a bicycle touring route created by the Adventure Cycling Association.

 One of Yorktown's historic sister cities is Zweibrücken, in Germany, due to the participation of a unit from there during the American Revolutionary War.